aridjayarecipes/cutesrecipes.web.app/content/post/2436-simple-way-to-prepare-award-winning-black-bean-chili.md

 ##### Steps to make Black Bean Chili:

-1. recipe was based on recipe from cookbook  'Inter  Courses' by martha hopkins and randall lockridge
+1. recipe was based on recipe from cookbook  &#39;Inter  Courses&#39; by martha hopkins and randall lockridge
 1. rinse then drain soaked beans
 1. combine beans with water in large pot
 1. bring to boil over medium heat